ChanchalVe/MediAssist/README.md

 ## About

-MediAssist is a healthcare web application built to simplify medication management for individuals.
+Curaivo is a healthcare web application built to simplify medication management for individuals.
 It provides a secure, centralized platform where users can register their medications, set up schedules, and receive automated reminders — reducing human error and improving treatment adherence.

 ---